TomLiDev/Oda-Nobunagav1/README.md

 ### Thank you page

 A response page for users to see and confirm that they have successfully signed up the newsletter was added.
-This page includes a link back to the home page and an automatic refresh every 10 seconds.
+This page was originally built with an automatic refresh every 10 seconds, this was later increased to 30 seconds, and then finally removed altogether.
+The reasons behind this are explained in the testing.md.
+Instead a clickable link back to the homepage is included to facilitate return to the main site and continued use.

 ![An image of the Thank you page on different devices](documentation/thankyou-page-devices.PNG)